tom-corley/syl_thm_env/README.md

 # syl_thm_env

-A project exploring and then extending the implementation of group theory in the functional formal verification language Lean4.
+A project exploring and then extending the implementation of group theory (more specifically Sylow's Theorems) in the functional formal verification language Lean4.

 In formal written mathematics, A group $G$ is often defined to be a set $G$, endowed with a closed binary operation $\circ: G \times G \to G $, such that the following three properties hold